ashishnegi/reachit/Readme.md

 ## Implementation :
 1. Done.
 Use a transparent window.
 2. Done.
 Create four quadrants in current selected step.
-3. ~ Use left/right to go to next quadrant and up/down to go to next/previous step. ~
+3. Done.
+Use left/right to go to next quadrant and up/down to go to next/previous step.
-   Done : Currently use arrow keys for navigation.
-   Tap key d/D for going down and key u/U for going up.
 3.a Create sub-grids inside a grid at any location.
 4. Use enter to move out of binReach_mode.
 5. Long press another key to come back in binReach_mode.